 If you want copy number calls to be relative to a male reference with a single X chromosome but dipoid autosomes, use the -y option everywhere.
 Otherwise, X and all autosomes will be considered normally diploid.
 Chromosome Y will be considered haploid in either case.

-3.6.2 Gender in calling absolute copy number
+Chromosomal sex in calling absolute copy number

 See call